How to Start a Coffee Trailer Successfully

 Once your installation is complete, you will then want to apply for your various licenses and permits.

 First, consider creating your business structure, such as a coffee shop LLC, corporation, or non-profit.
-Second, you want to apply for your business license and health department permits.
+Second, you will want to apply for your business license and obtain the necessary health department permits.
 Finally, depending on your menu, you may also need the fire department's approval.

 List of licenses you need to operate a coffee trailer: